warprecords/tether/README.md

 The server will default to port `8000`.
 Open up a web browser and go to [`http://localhost:8000`](http://localhost:8000).
 You should see the Tether logo load and you have successfully setup your local server!

 ### Styling
 The styling and layout of __Tether__ like all websites is built on css which you can find in the `styles` folder of the project.
-However, the project leverages two libraries in order to speed up designing: [SCSS](http://sass-lang.com/) and [Bourbon](http://bourbon.io/).
+However, the project leverages two libraries in order to speed up styling: [SCSS](http://sass-lang.com/) and [Bourbon](http://bourbon.io/).
 Following these steps will allow you to edit the `styles/main.scss` file and automatically compile the `styles/main.css`.
 The `main.css` is the file actually used on the site, but `main.scss` affords some nice features like variables when writing css and mixins for css3 polyfill.

 1. Make sure [Ruby](https://www.ruby-lang.org/en/installation/) is installed.
 2. Open a [command line interface](http://en.wikipedia.org/wiki/Command-line_interface).